squonkbadger/datathink-a3/algorithm-biblio.md

 `               WRITE record.urls.related-urls.url+\n`<br>
 `   ELSE WRITE "Error: invalid parameter."`<br>
 `ELSE WRITE "Error: empty dataset."`
-In APA, some information is represented in the italics, but I think it is not that important right now.
+In APA, some information is represented in the italics, but I think it is not that important right now.<br>